bontlenkoale1/bontlenkoale1/README.md

 - 👋 Hi, I’m @bontlenkoale1
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any language
 - 📫 How to reach me ...

 <!---